-- Addresses on BCH originally had the same format as BTC addresses, which means that Bitcoin Cash’s claims to be the legitimate heir of Satoshi’s vision was subtly built in.
+- Addresses on BCH originally had the same format as BTC addresses, which means that BCH’s claims to be the legitimate heir of Satoshi’s vision was subtly built in.

 - Nevertheless, if any fork off any legacy blockchain instituting replay protection, is basically telling users it is independent from the transactions on that legacy blockchain from the point of the fork onwards.
 Should the legitimate heir to Satoshi’s vision require a declaration of independence, or should it aim to push its vision through from within, without declaring independence?